 Another Seaside Pearl signature are its special hybrid wines.
 The Charlotte Estate Petit Milo and the Interurban Cabernet Foch, are both grown on the estate and a must try when visiting Seaside Pearl in person, or when shopping their selection online, perhaps for a virtual tasting event such as this one.
-It’s easy to browse, select and purchase these and any of their wines through their new ecommerce site, click here to check it out.
+It’s easy to browse, select and purchase these and any of their wines through their new ecommerce site.

 On August 9th, we’ll be gathering a group of wine lovers to dish and drink all things Seaside Pearl.
 The winery has curated a beautiful selection for the tasting that showcases the diversity of the winery’s offering at exceptional value.
 You can purchase a case for yourself and sip along with us, or simply sign up for the tasting and watch, listen and learn.
 Just be sure to order your case before July 27th to ensure it arrives in time for the tasting.

 Pingback: Drink Your Support: a Virtual Tasting Event with Seaside Pearl Winery | Seaside Pearl Farmgate Winery